Margin vs Markup: Margin is profit as % of selling price. Markup is profit as % of cost. A 50% markup = 33.3% margin.

 What is the difference between margin and markup?

-Margin and markup both measure profit but use different bases.
-Margin is profit as a percentage of the selling price (e.g., $20 profit on a $100 sale = 20% margin).
-Markup is profit as a percentage of cost (e.g., $20 profit on $80 cost = 25% markup).
-The same profit amount will always show a higher markup % than margin %.
+Both margin and markup measure profit, but they use different bases.
+Margin is profit as a percentage of the selling price.
+Markup is profit as a percentage of the cost.
+For the same dollar profit, the markup percentage will always be higher than the margin percentage.

 How do I convert markup to margin?

-To convert markup to margin: Margin = Markup / (1 + Markup).
-For example, a 50% markup equals 50 / 150 = 33.3% margin.
-Our calculator does this conversion automatically - just enter your cost and either value to see the other.
+Use the formula: Margin = Markup ÷ (1 + Markup).
+For example, a 50% markup gives you 50 ÷ 150 = 33.3% margin.
+The calculator does this conversion automatically—just enter your cost and one value, and the other will update in real time.

 What is a good profit margin for my business?

 Profit margins vary widely by industry.
-Retail typically sees 2-5% net margins, restaurants 3-9%, professional services 15-30%, and software/SaaS can exceed 70%.
-Consider your industry averages, overhead costs, and competitive pricing when setting margins.
+Retail often operates on net margins of 2–5%, restaurants around 3–9%, professional services 15–30%, and software/SaaS companies can exceed 70%.
+Research your industry benchmarks and factor in your overhead costs and competitive pricing when setting a target.

 Is this profit margin calculator free?

-Yes, our profit margin calculator is completely free with no limits.
-Calculate as many margins as you need without signing up or paying anything.
-Use it for single items or multiple products at once.
+Yes.
+The profit margin calculator is completely free.
+You can calculate margins for as many items as you need without signing up or paying anything.

-How do I use this for pricing my services?
+How do I use this calculator to price my services?

-Enter your total cost to provide the service (labor, materials, overhead).
-Then set your desired margin or markup to see what you should charge.
+Enter your total cost to deliver the service, including labor, materials, and overhead.
+Then set your desired margin or markup to see the selling price you should charge.
 For service businesses, factor in your time at a fair hourly rate as part of the cost.